HoldenLab/holdenlab.github.io/_pages/research.md

 </div>

 ---
-We greatfully acknowledge funding from the Wellcome Trust and the BBSRC.
+We gratefully acknowledge funding from the Wellcome Trust and the BBSRC.

 <!-- TODO ADD LOGOS -->